-If you are accepted into one of Stanford's Overseas Studies programs or the Stanford-In-Washington program, our office will automatically revise your financial aid award.
-You do not need to notify our office of your acceptance into the overseas program; we obtain this information directly from Bing Overseas Studies.
+If you are accepted into one of Stanford's Overseas Studies programs, the Stanford In Washington program, or the Stanford In New York program, our office will automatically revise your financial aid award.
+You do not need to notify our office of your acceptance into these programs; we obtain this information directly from Bing Overseas Studies and the Vice Provost of Undergraduate Education.
 Your student budget will be increased by a standard amount for travel costs, and if you receive Stanford scholarship you will automatically be considered for a one-time grant and loans to help with your extra costs.

-If you are attending a Stanford Overseas Seminar, some financial assistance towards the $600 seminar fee may be available from the Bing Overseas Studies Program (BOSP) for students with demonstrated financial need as determined by the Financial Aid Office.
+If you are attending a Stanford Overseas Seminar, some financial assistance towards the seminar fee may be available from the Bing Overseas Studies Program (BOSP) for students with demonstrated financial need as determined by the Financial Aid Office.
 Students who are eligible for this fee waiver will be notified by BOSP after they are accepted or waitlisted for a specific seminar.
-Students are responsible for airfare and other travel expenses.
-Loan funds may be available through the Financial Aid Office for eligible students.

 Consortia (Non-Stanford Programs)

 If you choose to attend a program through another school you cannot receive any University aid during that time.
 However, you may arrange a consortium agreement in order to use your federal or state aid to attend a non-Stanford program.
 The funds that may be used under a consortium agreement are:

 |Federal Pell Grant||Federal Direct Subsidized/Unsubsidized Loan||Federal PLUS Parent loan||Cal Grant|

 You can initiate the consortium agreement process by submitting a completed Consortium Certification form to our office.
 Because the coordination between Stanford and your host-school can be a lengthy process, we recommend you submit this form eight to ten weeks prior to the beginning of your program.Updated on May 18, 2021 2:19 PM